Brennall/HFH-SRD/Chapter10.md

 ### 2. Apply Environmental Adjustments

-Adjust the base demand modifiers for each type of merchandise based on the domain’s environment, including its age, water source (if any), climate, and elevation.
+Adjust the base demand modifiers for each type of merchandise based on the domain's environment, including its age, water source (if any), climate, and elevation.
 Simply consult the Environmental Adjustments to Demand table, below, and apply all relevant modifiers for the market.
 Drop any fractions remaining after all modifiers have been applied.

 EXAMPLE: The Judge is designing a domain beyond the borders of the Southern Province.
 The domain is located on a hilly section of sylvan woods (deciduous forest, hills) near the Mirmen River (river bank).
 It has never been settled before, so its age is 0.
-Beginning with Grain, he starts generating his new domain’s demand modifiers.
+Beginning with Grain, he starts generating his new domain's demand modifiers.
 He rolls 1d3-1d3 for Grain and gets a score of -1.
-This is then modified by an additional -1 (0 years old), -1 (river bank), and -½ (deciduous forest), for a total of -3½.
+This is then modified by an additional -1 (0 years old), -1 (river bank), and - 1/2  (deciduous forest), for a total of -3 1/2 .
 Dropping the fraction, he notes that his domain has a demand modifier of -3 for Grain.
 This process is repeated for each other type of merchandise.

 ### 3. Apply Domain-specific Adjustments

 As noted under Strongholds and Domains, each domain has land revenue of 3gp per 9gp, reflecting whether some lands are rich in farm produce, timber, furs, stone, or even minerals.
 Others have barren, infertile soil with limited natural resources.
-These factors will affect the demand modifiers of the domain’s market.
+These factors will affect the demand modifiers of the domain's market.
 Domains with limited resources have a higher demand for goods and must pay more for them.

 ### Domain Land